menu

 • By Harshit Agarwal

 Mobile banking has been trending in the Indian banking ecosystem.
 Financial institutions have been promoting and heavily publicizing mobile banking over traditional banking.
-The strategy is simple, when customers install mobile banking app on their phones, they can easily process banking transactions such as checking their account balance, transferring money online, requesting bank statement and checkbooks or activities that would have otherwise been executed at the physical bank branches.
-Mobile banking security, however, has not been given due attention and has led to breaches of many banks and consumer accounts in the recent past all over the globe.
+The strategy is simple: when customers install mobile banking apps on their phones, they can easily process banking transactions such as checking their account balance, transferring money online, requesting bank statements and checkbooks, or activities that would have otherwise been executed at the physical bank branches.
+Mobile banking security, however, has not been given due attention and has led to breaches of many banks and consumer accounts all over the globe.

-Mobile banking has helped shed substantial burden on the tireless efforts of traditional banking operations.
-It also empowers users access to anytime, anywhere convenience banking.
-Judging by the way convenience has changed the way we now look at banking, mobile banking security isn't really a luxury that banks can any longer afford to ignore.
-It is the need of the hour and it is a need that must be handled right!
+Mobile banking has helped shed a substantial burden on the tireless efforts of traditional banking operations.
+It also empowers users to access convenience banking anytime and anywhere.
+Judging by how convenience has changed the way we now look at banking, mobile banking security isn't a luxury that banks can no longer afford to ignore.
+It is the need of the hour and must be handled right!
 Preferably by mobile security specialists rather than a generalist who are like jack of all trades but master of nothing.

-Mobile banking is, on the whole, safer than most other online activities.
-This is partially due to the fact that banks are required to maintain high levels of security, and partly due to the fact that consumers are more cautious when their money is on the line.
+Mobile banking is generally safer than most other online activities.
+This is partially due to the fact that banks are required to maintain high levels of security and partly because consumers are more cautious when their money is on the line.

-However, hackers would generally take advantage of weak passwords and vulnerabilities in public Wi-Fi and try to infect your devices with malware and steal financial information.
-Quite surprisingly, most of the mobile banking attacks are carried out through social engineering, in which customers are duped into handing up their usernames and passwords to hackers, scammers, and other cybercriminals.
+However, hackers generally take advantage of weak passwords and vulnerabilities in public Wi-Fi to try to infect devices with malware and steal financial information.
+Quite surprisingly, most mobile banking attacks are carried out through social engineering, in which customers are duped into handing over their usernames and passwords to hackers, scammers, and other cyber criminals.

-Phone calls, malicious web links, phishing websites, and more advanced (and less common) attacks like phoney banking apps are all examples of social engineering techniques.
-It's much simpler to fall for a con than you might imagine, but awareness is your best defence.
+Examples of social engineering techniques are phone calls, malicious web links, phishing websites, and more advanced (and less common) attacks like phony banking apps.
+Falling for a con is much simpler than you might imagine, but awareness is your best defense.

 Reason 1: Unmonitored security flaws

-The majority of the app stores such as Google Appstore and Android Marketplace do not review mobile apps on the basis of security features.
-This makes it quite easy for notorious con developers to design and launch mobile apps that have a capacity to steal confidential data from user’s device.
+Most app stores, such as Google Appstore and Android Marketplace, do not review mobile apps based on security features.
+This makes it quite easy for notorious con developers to design and launch mobile apps that can steal confidential data from users’ devices.

 Reason 2: Unsecured mobile devices

-It is a rare phenomenon that consumers have installed a mobile antivirus on their phones while speculating a possible hack attack.
-An average smartphone or tablet user does not install any security software on their device which means that the security available is only a fraction of what is there on a laptop or a desktop.
+It is rare that consumers install a mobile antivirus on their phones while speculating about a possible hack attack.
+An average smartphone or tablet user does not install any security software on their device, which means that the security available is only a fraction of what is available on a laptop or a desktop.
 This factor makes smartphones vulnerable to security attacks.

 Reason 3: Rising malware for Android

-There has been a rise in detected malware for Android platforms by more than 400% over the past 12 months.
+There has risen detected malware for Android platforms by more than 400% over the past 12 months.
 This is alarming and further raises security concerns for Android app users.

-The technology which is in place to keep apps separate on a smartphone or tablet does not separate them into private sandboxes.
+The technology that keeps apps separate on a smartphone or tablet does not separate them into private sandboxes.
 This implies that one app can easily read confidential details stored in the other apps on the same device.
 Who knows, your gaming app may be reading your banking app data all the time!

 Good Read: Everything You Need to Know About Open Banking Security